-Process Mining is a specialised form of data-driven process analytics where process data, collated from the different IT systems typically available in organisations, is analysed to uncover the real behaviour and performance of business operations.
+Process mining is a specialised form of data-driven process analytics where process data is analysed to uncover the real behaviour and performance of business operations.
+This data is usually collated from the different IT systems typically available in organisations.

 This project aims to gain an understanding of such approaches present in different process mining tools.

-You will work with your project supervisor in an area of potential contribution to theory and practice.
-This project involves the following:
+You'll work with your project supervisor in an area of potential contribution to theory and practice.

-- an understanding of different approaches present in the process mining tools to improve log quality
+- developing an understanding of different approaches present in process mining tools to improve log quality

-- assessing the approaches in data mining tools to improve log quality
+- assessing the approaches in data mining tools to improve the quality of data

-- synthesizing existing techniques and reporting on them.
+- synthesizing existing approaches and reporting on them.

-We expect to create a catalogue of different approaches in the data and process mining areas that assist in improved log quality.
+Upon conclusion of this research project, we expect to create a catalogue of different approaches in the data and process mining areas that assist in improving log quality.